 Assessment: Written exams and quizzes are a necessary means of evaluating how well students have met my expectations, especially in large classes like BSC 120.
 The preliminary and final exams will be a mixture of multiple choice, fill in the blanks, matching, and true false.
 Questions will be written so as to test your preparation at every level, from memorization of facts to application of conceptual knowledge.
-I expect that you will be prepared to answer questions in the lecture, and with this in mind short announced or unannounced quizzes will be given.
-These should benefit your final scores as they help you to develop good study skills by keeping up with the material in the lecture and laboratory.
+I expect that you will be prepared to answer questions in the lecture, and short announced or unannounced quizzes will be given.
+These should benefit your final scores as they help you to develop good study skills by keeping up with the material.

-Reports written in the laboratory will give you the opportunity to apply knowledge in a more practical situation.
-They will cover similar material as the lectures, and will emphasize your ability to integrate and express facts, principles, and concepts.
+Reports written in the laboratory will give you the opportunity to apply knowledge in a more practical situation, and emphasize your ability to integrate and express facts, principles, and concepts.